• Skip to primary navigation

 1 - Taco Sauce

-Enchilada sauce is a classic, but taco sauce is a great substitute that can add a little extra zing to your dish.
+Enchilada sauce is a classic, but taco sauce is a great substitute that can add a little extra zing to your dish - or try taco seasoning swap ideas for a different kick.

 Taco sauce is typically made with tomatoes, onions, garlic, and chili peppers, giving it a lively flavor that pairs well with tacos, burritos, quesadillas, and more.